final-form/final-form/docs/philosophy.md

 ### Minimal Bundle Size

-Just because some forms can be complex doesn't mean that your users should need to download all that code for a simple form!
-Final Form breaks out complex functionality into separate packages, so the form state management core doesn't get bloated by complicated use cases.

 Final Form also has _zero dependencies_.
 A form library shouldn't require that you install `lodash`.

 ### High Performance